PrincetonUniversity/intro_ml_libs/julia/README.md

 ### Flux Example Job with GPUs

-Let's train a [CNN on MNIST](https://github.com/FluxML/model-zoo/blob/master/vision/conv_mnist/conv_mnist.jl).
+Let's train a CNN on MNIST using this [Julia script](https://github.com/FluxML/model-zoo/blob/master/vision/conv_mnist/conv_mnist.jl).
 First we need to add the packages and download the data while on the login node:

 ```bash
 $ ssh <YourNetID>@adroit.princeton.edu